hyperstack-org/hyperstack/docs/hyper-spec/03-hyperspec-methods-and-features.md

 #### `reload_page`

 Shorthand for `mount` with no parameters.
 Useful if you need to reset the client within a spec.

-#### `add_class`

-Adds a CSS class.
-The first parameter is the name of the class, and the second is a hash of styles, represented in the React [style format.](https://reactjs.org/docs/dom-elements.html#style)

-Example: `add_class :some_class, borderStyle: :solid` adds a class with style `border-style: 'solid'`

 #### `size_window`